nilearn/nilearn/CONTRIBUTING.rst

 Answer questions
 ----------------

-Another way to help the project is to answer questions on `neurostars`_, or comment on `github issues <https://github.com/nilearn/nilearn/issues>`_.
+Another way to help the project is to answer questions on `neurostars`_, or comment on github `issues`_.
-Some issues are used to gather user opinions on various questions, and any input from the community is valuable to us.
+Some `issues`_ are used to gather user opinions on various questions, and any input from the community is valuable to us.

 Review Pull Requests
 --------------------